“Color adds tremendous meaning to communication as it vitalizes the visual message, delivering an instantaneous impression.”

 Red is the color of fire and blood.
 Humans are programmed to respond with energy and excitement.
 Red is passionate, dynamic, provocative, and daring.
 It is hard to ignore.
 When red is darkened to burgundy, it conveys richness, luxury, and elegance.
 When lightened to pink, it becomes romantic, innocent, soft, and sweet.
 Pink is a healthy, optimistic color.

 Yellow radiates warmth, enlightenment, and happiness as it commands attention.
-Dark yellows have an earthy or spicy quality, and pale yellows evoke creamy, delicious foods.
+Dark yellows have an earthy or spicy quality, and pale yellows are creamy and delicious looking.

 Brilliant orange can make your mouth water with its tangy sweetness.
 It is hot, playful, and alive.
 Orange has a youthful energy.
 Darken orange and you get rust—warm, earthy, and natural.
 Lighten orange and you get peach—tasty, appealing, and flattering to most skin tones.